geofflamrock/stack/README.md

 Updating a stack using merge, particularly if it has a number of branches in it, can result in lots of merge commits.

 If you merge a pull request using "Squash and merge" then you might find that the first update to a stack after that results in merge conflicts that you need to resolve.
-This can be a bit of a pain.

 ##### Rebase <!-- omit from toc -->